ansys/pystk/doc/source/api/ansys/stk/core/graphics/BandExtractFilterFactory.rst

 BandExtractFilterFactory
 ========================

-.. py:class:: BandExtractFilterFactory
+.. py:class:: ansys.stk.core.graphics.BandExtractFilterFactory

-   Bases: py:obj:`~IBandExtractFilterFactory`
+   Bases: py:obj:`~ansys.stk.core.graphics.IBandExtractFilterFactory`

    Extract a band or set of bands from the source raster.
 The extract format property specifies the bands and the order of the bands that will be extracted.

-.. py:currentmodule:: ansys.stk.core.graphics
+.. py:currentmodule:: BandExtractFilterFactory

 Overview
 --------